seanauff/metermon/README.md

 ### Status Messages

-Metermon will report its status on the `[MQTT_TOPIC_PREFIX]/status` topic with retained messages.
+Metermon will report its status on the `[MQTT_TOPIC_PREFIX]/status` topic via retained messages.
 Metermon reports `Online` once it connects to the broker.
 Upon disconnect, the broker will report `Offline`.

 ## Running via Docker